fallen-icarus/cardano-loans/GettingStarted.md

 ]
 ```

 Only one offer has been made so far.
-You can choose whether to try offering a better rate.
+The lender can choose whether to try offering a better rate.

 ### Check loan history
 This query allows the lender to easily track their performance history.